Mason-Soule/Drone-Simulator/README.md

 Drone Simulator – MAVLink SITL Controller

 A Python-based drone controller that communicates with a Software-In-The-Loop (SITL) drone using pymavlink.
 It provides an interactive terminal menu for takeoff, landing, waypoint missions, payload-drop simulation, and return-to-launch behavior.
-This project is compatible with ArduPilot SITL, Gazebo, and Mission Planner for monitoring flight data and viewing telemetry.
+This project is compatible with ArduPilot SITL, and Mission Planner for monitoring flight data and viewing telemetry.

 ✨ Features
 🛫 Manual Flight Commands